 Recruiting teams can respond more effectively to a constantly-shifting hiring environment with these strategies:

 Ramp up your ability to efficiently assess candidate pools of any size.
 Better assessment allows recruiters to advance fewer but higher-quality candidates in the process.
 Modern Hire’s science-based Virtual Job Tryout® lets you assess up to 15,000 candidates a day and give each one a deep look into what the role is really like.
 Modern Hire also offers easily scaled text-based assessments that, through validated selection science, allow you to predict candidates’ turnover risk.
 Efficient assessments let you narrow your funnel sooner to focus more time on top-tier talent.

-- 96% of Amazon candidates agreed Modern Hire’s Virtual Job Tryout helped them determine if the role was right for them.
+- 96% of a global online retailer’s candidates agreed Modern Hire’s Virtual Job Tryout helped them determine if the role was right for them.

 Increase hiring speed through automation.
 Recruiters lose out when they can’t offer candidates a streamlined process and digital interactions.
 Candidate-facing hiring tools like automated interview scheduling help you increase speed to hire and cut down on delays and inconvenience for candidates.
 Hiring tools like Automated Interview Creator and Automated Interview Scoring also leverage advanced selection science and AI technology to interview more effectively and drive better hiring performance.
 Both tools are backed by validated science and can help recruiters create a fairer process.
 Automated Interview Scoring, in particular, is proven to reduce bias in hiring by 70%.
 The efficiencies created by these tools can help you respond effectively to high candidate volume, low flow, and swift swings in between.